Cal Softball Camps

 at Cal Softball Camp

-Join Head Coach and former National Champion, Chelsea Spencer, at the Cal Softball Camps and take your game to the next level!
-Campers will get the opportunity to play at Underhill and Witter Fields & Levine-Fricke Field in Berkeley, California.
+Join Head Coach Steve Singleton at the Cal Softball Camps and take your game to the next level!
+Campers will have the opportunity to train at the University of California, Berkeley—home of the Golden Bears and soon-to-be new, state-of-the-art softball stadium set to open in 2027.
 The Golden Bears are one of the winningest and most successful softball programs in the nation.
-Take this opportunity to attend Cal Softball Camps to improve your skills and make friends!
+Don’t miss your chance to improve your skills, learn from top-level coaches, and make new friends at Cal Softball Camps!

 All Cal Sports Camps are open to any and all entrants.
 For your safety and benefit, we recommend you choose a camp that fits your level of development.
 All events are subject to change based on NCAA.
 Due to high demand and limited capacity, prices are subject to increase as camp exceeds 25%/50%/75% capacity.